 If your organization is like most, you store data in the cloud and use more than one cloud storage service.
 Like most, you may be using two or more cloud storage vendors, and each vendor’s implementation is different (e.g., AWS S3 versus Google Cloud versus Microsoft Azure, etc.).
 Therefore, what is needed is an independent malware scanner, Malwarebytes Cloud Storage Scanning (CSS).

 There is a lack of security and visibility when it comes to files that are uploaded and downloaded from cloud storage providers.
 The CSS module monitors malicious files across supported cloud storage providers.
-Harden your environment by adopting a multi-vector defense strategy and manage cloud storage detections easily with a single console.
-Then, utilize Nebula to view data, schedule reports, and receive alerts on cloud storage detections.
+Harden your environment by adopting a multi-vector defense strategy and manage cloud storage detections and quarantine easily with a single console.
+Then, utilize Nebula to view data, schedule reports, and receive alerts on cloud storage threats.

 Continuous and scheduled monitoring